outdreamer/build-a-cure/docs/tasks/example_scripts/README.md

 - use context checking for a similarity metric from nltk - https://www.nltk.org/book/ch05.html
 - filter out variants of the same word
 - add generation of similar searches, such as a general type search as in 'fungal treatment' or a similar but more common fungal species like 'candida treatment' instead of 'cryptococcus treatment' or pathogens that bind to cryptococcus like 'staphylococcus aureus'
+- fix errors, such as medical terms excluded from current possible_treatments file
+- reduce time of script